dglt1/optimus-switch-gdm/README.md

 # optimus-switch-gdm
-modified version to work with gdm/gnome. includes install script. made for manjaro linux. this install script and accompanying scripts/.conf files will setup an intel/nvidia PRIME setup that will provide the best possible performance for your intel/nvidia optimus laptop. this will also allow for switching between intel/nvidia (prime) mode and an intel only mode that also completely powers down and removes the nvidia gpu from sight allowing for improved battery life.
+- this is a modified and more complete version of my lightDM scripts, made to work with gdm/gnome. includes install - script. made for manjaro linux.
+- this install script and accompanying scripts/.conf files will setup an intel/nvidia PRIME setup that will provide
+- the best possible performance for your intel/nvidia optimus laptop. this will also allow for switching between
+- intel/nvidia (prime) mode and an intel only mode that also completely powers down and removes the nvidia gpu
+- from sight allowing for improved battery life.

+  - this script by default is for an intel gpu with a BusID 0:2:0
+  - and an nvidia gpu with BusID 01:00:0`
+  - you can verify this in terminal with this command `lspci | grep -E 'VGA|3D'`
+  - if yours do not match, edit ~/optimus-switch-gdm/switch/intel/intel-xorg.conf to match your BusID
+  - and ~/optimus-switch-gdm/switch/nvidia/nvidia-xorg.conf  to match your nvidia BusID
+  - DO THIS BEFORE RUNNING INSTALL SCRIPT, if you want it to work anyway.
+  - note: output like this "00:02.0 VGA " has to look like this 0:2:0 in the .conf for it to work.

+Lets begin.
 - requirements:
  - check `mhwd -li` to see what video drivers are installed, for this to work, you need only
  - video-nvidia installed, if you have others, start by removing them like this.